-Cannabis Topicals are products such as lotions and oils that have been infused with cannabis extracts and are meant to be applied to the external body surface which includes hair, skin and nails — are now legally available for sale in Ontario.
-Below covers how they work, the pros and cons of use, and what to consider when shopping for these products.
+Cannabis Topicals - products such as lotions and oils that have been infused with cannabis extracts and are meant to be applied to an external body surface, including hair, skin and nails - are now legally available for sale in Ontario.
+This post covers how they work, the pros and cons of using them, and what to consider when shopping for these products.

 - Topicals offer a smoke-free alternative to inhaling cannabis

 Topical cannabis products include lotions, creams, and oils meant to be applied to the hair, skin and nails and have been infused with cannabis extracts.
 They contain cannabinoids, particularly cannabidiol (or CBD) and tetrahydrocannabinol (or THC).

 How Do They Work?